We list out the pros and cons of this approach

 Pro: It’s The Cheapest Way To Get macOS

-This is especially true if you already own a computer that meets the the requirements of hackintosh compatibility.
+This is especially true if you already own a computer that meets the requirements of Hackintosh compatibility.

 Pro: You Can Outdo Apple’s Specifications For a Fraction Of The Cost

 If you compare Apple computers to their Windows equivalents in terms of specification, there’s often a huge gulf from a performance-per-dollar point of view.
-Of course, this is not the only way to compare these machines and the premium price Apple charges for their computers also go to aspects such as design and build-quality.
+Of course, this is not the only way to compare these machines and the premium price Apple charges for their computers also goes to aspects such as design and build quality.

 Pro: The Flexibility Of a PC

-With the exception of the latest Mac Pro, modern Apple computers aren’t really upgradeable.
-With Apple computers you generally have to make sure you order one with the right specs out of the box, or your only option may be to buy a new computer when you hit the limitations of the machine.
+Except for the latest Mac Pro, modern Apple computers aren’t upgradeable.
+With Apple computers, you generally have to make sure you order one with the right specs out of the box, or your only option may be to buy a new computer when you hit the limitations of the machine.

 Pro: Access To macOS-Exclusive Software

-This is quite possibly the most popular reason for anyone to even consider building a hackintosh.
+This is quite possibly the most popular reason for anyone to even consider building a Hackintosh.
 There are some software packages, especially in the creative professions, that are only available on macOS.
-This creates an incentive for some people starting out in those industries to build hackintoshes since it’s not financially viable to buy genuine Macs.
+This creates an incentive for some people starting in those industries to build Hackintoshes since it’s not financially viable to buy genuine Macs.

 Con: It’s Tricky & Technical

-Make no mistake, making a hackintosh isn’t easy.
-Not only do you have to ensure that you build your hackintosh from a very specific list of hardware, the actual installation process isn’t for the faint of heart either.
+Make no mistake, making a Hackintosh isn’t easy.
+Not only do you have to ensure that you build your Hackintosh from a very specific list of hardware, but the actual installation process also isn’t for the faint of heart either.

 Even if you follow the instructions perfectly there’s no guarantee it will work.
 You also need to be careful of updates and often need to add redundant hardware for compatibility reasons.
 In other words, it throws out the entire “it just works” appeal of Apple computers running macOS.

-Even when you get your hackintosh running in a reliable way, a single update can break your installation.
-Which is why many hackintoshes are basically isolated from any changes once they are working well enough.
+Even when you get your Hackintosh running reliably, a single update can break your installation.
+This is why many Hackintoshes are isolated from any changes once they are working well enough.